 The benefit of the picture is that viewers can read or scan it in a few moments, but the level of richness allows a longer conversation that helps communicate other key messages.
 Redbridge NHS needed to engage with both health care professionals and the public about the changes they were making: Were the public and GPs worried about the introduction of Polyclinics?
 Where would they be situated?
 What services will they offer?
 The Rich Picture was highly successful in helping them get their message across to a wide range of people and to counter fears about the required changes.

 Graphic facilitation, sketch notes, scribing, visual listening or graphic recording is a way of visually gathering ideas, stories, concepts and metaphors.
 It is the basis for all Rich picture projects.
 You can see examples on YouTube here

-David has developed Rich pictures for a wide variety of clients including the BBC, Barclays, BAE Systems, Centrica, Carphone Warehouse, HM Gov, Imperial College, London Stock Exchange Group, MOD, NHS England and NHS Scotland, Sainsburys, Shell, Swiss Re, Oxfam, Procter & Gamble, Royal Mail, Rock Medical, Transport for London, TUI, Vodafone, and The Wood Group.
+David has developed Rich pictures for a wide variety of clients including the BBC, Barclays, BAE Systems, Centrica, Carphone Warehouse, Co-op, FSA, HM Gov, Imperial College, London Stock Exchange Group, MOD, MRC, NHS England and NHS Scotland, Sainsburys, Shell, Swiss Re, Oxfam, Procter & Gamble, Royal Mail, Rock Medical, TUI, Transport for London, Vodafone, and The Wood Group.
 David works direct with many clients but also with consultancies such as Atos, Booz & Co, PwC and ATKearney.

 David Gifford, 2020